 This innovative program brings the Museum educational team along with Syracuse University faculty and students into Syracuse City Schools and community centers to develop projects involving photography, video, audio recording and writing.
 The objective is to improve student’s writing and reading skills by linking these studies with photography, video and poetry.
 Using “Visual Thinking Strategies,” PAL Project also improves student’s critical thinking and media literacy skills.

-PAL Project truly defines the meaning of Scholarship in Action, and exemplifies collaboration among university departments including the Department of Writing & Rhetoric, Light Work, the College of Visual and Performing Arts, the School of Education, and community partners such as Northside Learning Center, Mercy Works at the Clarence Jordan Vision Center, and the City of Syracuse Public Arts Commission.
+PAL Project exemplifies experiential learning through collaboration among university departments including the Department of Writing & Rhetoric, Light Work, the College of Visual and Performing Arts, the School of Education, and community partners such as Northside Learning Center, Mercy Works at the Clarence Jordan Vision Center, and the City of Syracuse Public Arts Commission.

 PAL Project is generously supported by Joy of Giving Something, Inc.